googleapis/google-cloud-python/packages/google-cloud-notebooks/docs/index.rst

 .. include:: multiprocessing.rst

-This package includes clients for multiple versions of the Notebooks API.
-By default, you will get ``v1``, the latest version.
+This package includes clients for multiple versions of AI Platform Notebooks.
+By default, you will get version ``notebooks_v1``.

 API Reference
 -------------